• Recipe Index

 • Warm the oil in a small skillet and add the onion and pepper.
 Cook a couple minutes until the onion softens.

-• Add the tomato, paprika and oregano and cook for a few minutes so everything softens together.
+• Add the tomato, cumin, paprika, oregano, salt and pepper and cook for a few minutes so everything softens together.
+The tomato should become pretty sauce-like.

-• Add the eggs to the skillet and stir so that the eggs cook and mix through.
-Take off the heat a little before the egg is fully cooked as they will continue to cook after it is off the heat.
+• Add the eggs to the skillet and stir so that the eggs break up, mix in and start to cook.
+Take off the heat a little before the egg is fully cooked (there should still be a good amount uncooked) as they will continue to cook after it is off the heat.

 Nutrition